By Bill Kohlhaase, Planet Natural

 Stories about the dangerous consequences of lawn chemicals abound.
 Nearly 50 school children in Ohio developed symptoms of poisoning after herbicides were sprayed near their school.
 A professional skater makes a claim in Newsweek that her health was “destroyed” after exposure to pesticides sprayed on a neighbor’s lawn (her dog died the same day).
-Seven dogs die after eating paraquat herbicide in Portland, Oregon park.
+Seven dogs die (PDF) after eating paraquat herbicide in Portland, Oregon park.
 A noted soil scientist warns the U.S. Secretary of Agriculture that a popular dandelion spray may cause infertility and spontaneous abortion.

 While the anecdotes are non-scientific, science backs them up.
 Study after study links the use of pesticides and herbicides to a host of cancers, nervous-system disorders and other illness.
 The evidence shows these dangers are particularly acute for children.
 Add to that the overwhelming scientific evidence of the damage synthetic fertilizers do to the environment and we have to ask: why do we continue to dump tons of these products in our backyards year after year?

 In the American canon, lawns rank with mom, baseball and apple pie.
 It’s the place your children romp and wrestle, your friends and family gather for picnics and summer holidays, the place your dog loves to play go fetch.
 Babies learn to crawl in the grass and children love to run barefoot through the backyard.
 With this kind of contact, doesn’t it make sense that we make our yards as safe as possible?